joshajohnson/Hub20/documents/via.md

 To use VIA, first [download and install](https://caniusevia.com/) the configuration software, and then plug in your keyboard.
 It should detect and show a graphic of Hub20 on your screen.

-**Note: Hub20 ships with VIA by default, however if you have flashed a custom firmware on it you will need to ensure a VIA compatible version is on your board before continuing.**
+**Note: Hub20 ships with VIA by default, however if you have flashed a custom firmware on it you will need to ensure a VIA compatible keymap is on your board before continuing.**

 ## Configure Keys